vechain/connex/packages/connex/README.md

 ### Create `Vendor` module only

-In some cases, e.g. the classic ['Buy me a coffee'](https://codepen.io/qianbin/pen/YzGBeOB) demo, you don't need the ability to access blockchain.
+In some cases, e.g. the classic ['Buy me a coffee'](https://codepen.io/qianbin/pen/YzGBeOB) demo, you don't need the ability to access the blockchain.
 You can opt-out `Connex.Thor` module, and just create `Connex.Vendor` module.

 ```ts
 const vendor = new Connex.Vendor('main')